christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ![Cookies](https://user-images.githubusercontent.com/66698256/229509551-f960f9b0-0f07-479e-9bf2-e525fe59b9e1.png)

 When a button is clicked, a cookie called "*xmen*" is set to a base64 string and sent to the server through a GET request to <code>/xmen</code>.
-If we take the cookie value defined in the event handler of the "Beast" button and decode it, we would obtain the following output:
+If we take the cookie value defined in the event handler of the "Beast" button and decode it ([[1]](#1)), we would obtain the following output:

 ![Decoding](https://user-images.githubusercontent.com/66698256/229514057-e00e2b98-a18f-4999-83dd-e888751a1536.png)